-Problems with ovulation are the most common causes of fertility issues for women.
+Problems with ovulation are one of the most common causes of infertility for women.
 Poor egg quality, failure to ovulate through hormonal deficiency or imbalance, irregular ovulation and Polycystic Ovary Syndrome (PCOS) are commonly encountered problems.
-They are often related to age especially since egg quality is known to deteriorate quite dramatically from late thirties onward.
-Premature ovarian failure, when the ovaries stop working before age 40, is another reason for female infertility.

-Your Fallopian tubes which carry eggs from your ovaries to the womb can be blocked or damaged preventing any chance of eggs meeting sperm.
-The reasons include:
+Your Fallopian tubes carry eggs from your ovaries to the womb and can be blocked or damaged, reducing the chances of eggs meeting sperm.
+Possible reasons include:

 • scar tissue